 The LM386 is quite a versatile chip.
-Only a couple resistors and capacitors are needed to make a simple audio amplifier.
-The chip has functions for gain control and bass boost, and it can also be turned into an oscillator capable of outputting sine waves or square waves.
+Only a couple resistors and capacitors are needed to make a working audio amplifier.
+The chip has options for gain control and bass boost, and it can also be turned into an oscillator capable of outputting sine waves or square waves.

 There are three varieties of the LM386, each with different output power ratings: